Undergraduate BSc (Hons)

 What about after uni?

-A BSc (Hons) degree will enhance your continuing professional development and is a requirement for many roles in the NHS and health and social care sectors.
+A BSc (Hons) Degree is a requirement for many roles within the NHS and other health and social work organisations in the UK and worldwide.

 FURTHER STUDY